This Moong Dal (split green gram) cheela (pancake )is a Healthy, Nutritious and Tasty Pancake made with moong lentils.

-While besan chilla (made with gram flour)is quick to prepare, for the moong dal chillas the mung lentils need to be soaked overnight or for some hours.
+While besan chilla (made with gram flour)is quick to prepare, but for the moong dal chillas, the mung lentils need to be soaked overnight or for some hours.

-Chilla are also known as pudas, pudlas and polis in India. chilla are very popular towards north India, Rajasthan and Gujarat region.
+Chilla is also known as pudas, pudlas and polis in India.
+Chilla is very popular in north India, Rajasthan and Gujarat region.
 Similarly towards the south part of India Pesarattu dosa is made from whole green gram.
 Moong dal is one of those lentils which is tridoshic – balances all the three doshas.
+(I am talking about a bit of Ayurveda)

 Chillas can be made either soft or crisp.
 If the batter is poured and not spread much just like uthappams then soft chillas can be made.
 If the batter is spread across evenly and thinly then you can make crisp chillas.